Boo! The Spookiest Spots in London

 We can tell you where to find spectres, witches, and ghoulish frights.
 We’ll make sure you get the spookiest Halloween experience in town.

-So let London Tailored Tours lead you down a dark alley and give you a fright…
+So let Totally Tailored lead you down a dark alley and give you a fright…

 The Spooky Staircase Spectre: Queen’s House